Kyubied6319/DP-Loc_Fed/README.md

 # FedDP-Loc
 This code generates differentially private synthetic location traces in a Federated Learning environment.
-The algorithm, the model parameters, and everything that you need to know can be found in the paper:
+These modifications have been made to improve privacy preservation, computational efficiency and hardware requirements.
+The original algorithm and its parameters can be found in the source paper:
 Lestyán, Szilvia, Gergely Ács, and Gergely Biczók.
 "In Search of Lost Utility: Private Location Data."
 Proceedings on Privacy Enhancing Technologies 3 (2022): 354-372. https://petsymposium.org/2022/files/papers/issue3/popets-2022-0076.pdf